Winding Stair Gap to Fontana Dam: Days 13-17

 There once was an Appalachian Trail.
 Those who hike it intend not to fail.
 They go to be free, and emerge smelling like pee, but with a heck of a story to tell.

 The Nantahala Outdoor Center (NOC), featuring a full outfitter, restaurant, and general store, lies halfway between Winding Stair Gap and Fontana Dam.
 We stop there for lunch, sharing a pizza as an appetizer, and ordering 1/2 pound burgers as main courses.
 Hikers and whitewater rafters alike mill about.
 I spot both Joe and Timothy in the throng.
 Packs line the outfitter storefront; cell phones are charging in every outlet; resupply boxes lie out in the open.

 I stay there for a couple hours after lunch, charging my power bank.
 Timothy offers me a bag of cheetos before I leave.
-Miranda hitches a ride to town; today is her last day.
 After getting a late start, I start the long trudge up from the NOC.

 I am still hiking at 7 pm.
 A couple of hikers, Atlas and Matchmaker, spot me.
 “Enough is enough!” they shout.

 I decide to camp with them that night, two miles shy of the next shelter.

 “I was in business intelligence.
 One thing I can tell you is I have never been bored.”